rfarenhorst/starter-academic/content/home/speaking.md

 ---

-Rik is an international keynote speaker.
-Favorite topics are building high-performance digital organizations, talent management, DevOps & Agile at scale, digital leadership, Agile at scale, and the interplay between organizational and digital transformation.
+Rik is an international keynote speaker and has delivered many lectures on conferences, (inc-company) events.
+Favorite topics are building high-performance digital organizations, the interplay between digital and organizational transformation, the importance of facilitative and digital leadership, talent management, and DevOps & Agile at scale.

-Book Rik for a lecture or keynote at your event?
+Do you want to book Rik for a lecture or keynote at your event?
 Or do you have some other question?
 Get in touch to discuss possibilities!

 {{< gallery >}}